Manual Annotation#

-When looking at an Encounter page, you may see that a MediaAsset does not have a dashed rectangle (e.g. Annotation bounding box) around an animal in the picture.
-In this case, the detection stage did not recognize the animal.
+On an Encounter page, you may see that an image does not have an Annotation bounding box around an animal in the picture.
+This means the animal was not recognized during detection.

 Understanding the Manual Annotation Page#